gatsbyjs/gatsby/docs/blog/2018-08-11-gatsby-pair-programming/index.md

 tags: ["collaboration","gatsby","community"]
 ---

 I love pair programming.
-This is one of the practices we do in our trainings at ReactJS Academy, and we do it regularly at LeanJS.
+This is one of the practices we do in our trainings at [ReactJS Academy](https://reactjs.academy?utm_source=social&utm_medium=medium&utm_campaign=horacio-gatsby-post&utm_term=reactjs-academy), and we do it regularly at [LeanJS](https://leanjs.com?utm_source=social&utm_medium=medium&utm_campaign=horacio-gatsby-post&utm_term=leanjs).

 A couple of weeks ago, we were planning to rebuild our websites using Gatsby, and then I saw this:

 ![Jason's Tweet](images/tweet.png)

 I didn’t have to think about that twice--I booked it!
-It was funny because the week before this tweet I was talking to Alex Lobera and Richard Moss about a similar idea I had with ReactJS Academy.
+It was funny because the week before this tweet I was talking to [Alex](https://twitter.com/alex_lobera) and [Richard](https://twitter.com/ric9176) about a similar idea I had with ReactJS Academy.
 We want to do something similar to pair programming with developers who want to learn React (if you are interested please send me a DM!).

 My experience with Gatsby prior to this pair programming session was low, and my concern as a designer was how to create animations and page transitions with it.
 I thought maybe it was different from what I did in the past, and that’s why I wanted to ask.
 It turns out that after we talked a little bit about it, and Jason not only answered my questions, but also helped me make my first contribution to Gatsby! 🎉